mkrupczak3/T-LSTM/README.md

 T-LSTM's are currently only being used in healthcare and some other realms, but could prove to be very powerful model for analyzing many kinds of data.

-In addition, using T-LSTM's with Generative Adversarial Networks (GANs) could allow for extremely powerful predictive capability on many different kinds of data.
+In addition, using T-LSTM's with Generative Adversarial Networks (GANs) could allow for extremely powerful predictive capability on many different kinds of data (e.g. stocks, etc.).